spine-tools/Spine-Toolbox/README.md

 ## Installation

-We provide three options for installing Spine Toolbox: [Python/pipx](#installation-with-python-and-pipx), [Windows installation file](#windows-64-bit-installer-package), and [git](#installation-from-sources-using-git).
+We provide three options for installing Spine Toolbox: [PyPi](#installation-with-python-and-pipx), [Windows installation file](#windows-64-bit-installer-package), and [git](#installation-from-sources-using-git).

-### Installation with Python and pipx
+### 1. Installation from PyPI (Python Package Index)

 This works best for users that want to just use Spine Toolbox but also keep it updated with new releases.

 1. If you don't yet have Python 3.7 or 3.8, then install Python 3.8.
-   - On Windows, open **Microsoft Store** from the start menu, enter ‘python’ in the search box, select Python 3.8, and press **Get**.
-   - On OS X and Linux, get [the latest release from Python.org](https://www.python.org/downloads/).
+   - Get [the latest 3.8 release from Python.org](https://www.python.org/downloads/release/python-3810/) or from the Windows Store.

 2. Open a terminal (e.g., Command Prompt on Windows).

-3. Get the latest version of `pip` (pip is a package manager for Python)

-        python -m pip install --upgrade pip

-4. Install [pipx](https://pypa.github.io/pipx/) (pipx allows to create an isolated environment for Spine Toolbox to avoid package conflicts with other Python tools)

-        python -m pip install pipx
-        python -m pipx ensurepath

-5. Install the latest Spine Toolbox release by running
+3. Install the latest Spine Toolbox release from PyPi by running

-        pipx install spinetoolbox
+    pip install spinetoolbox

 That’s it!

 To launch Spine Toolbox, open a terminal and run

-    spinetoolbox
+    python -m spinetoolbox

-To update Spine Toolbox to the latest available release, open a terminal and run
+To upgrade Spine Toolbox to the latest available release, open a terminal and run

-    pipx upgrade spinetoolbox
+    pip install --upgrade spinetoolbox

-### Windows 64-bit Installer Package
+### 2. Windows 64-bit Installer Package

 Windows installer packages are published periodically but not as frequently as the standard Python installation above.